How To Bet On UFC 287 Pereira vs Adesanya 2 in Indiana

 Latest Indiana Sports Betting Update

-Even though sports betting is not currently approved in Indiana, you can still place UFC 287 bets in Indiana at our recommended sportsbooks.
+Even though sports betting has been recently approved in Indiana, we advise you place your UFC 287 bets in Indiana at our recommended sportsbooks.
 Better still, there are a great range of benefits to registering with these sportsbooks for your UFC 287 betting.

 To start with, the registration process couldn’t be quicker or easier.
 There are no KYC checks so you can complete sign-up in just a few minutes and start placing your UFC 287 wagers straight away.